Supplying Bluegrass Blend Sod for DIY and Contractors

 Moderate – apply 0.5 to 1 inch of water as a deep soaking every 5 to 7 days.
 This will encourage a deep healthy root system during dry or hot periods.
 Avoid frequent, shallow watering that results in shallow roots, permitting weed germination and growth.

-Optimum mowing height is 1.5 to 2 inches for a high quality lawn.
+Bluegrass blend’s optimum mowing height is 1.5 to 2 inches for a high quality lawn.
 Mow regularly with a sharp rotary or reel mower.
 Allow clippings from frequent mowing to remain on the lawn.
 Never remove more than 1/3 of the shoot growth at one mowing.
 Kentucky bluegrass may develop some thatch at higher nitrogen levels.
 Early fall is the prime time to dethatch.

-Performs best in fertile, non-acid reacting soil with good drainage.
+Bluegrass blend performs best in fertile, non-acid reacting soil with good drainage.
 Fertilize twice a year in spring and fall.
 For best results, use a complete fertilizer containing nitrogen, phosphate and potassium.
 Apply 2.5 to 4 lbs. actual nitrogen per 1,000 sq. ft. per year.
 For varieties requiring higher nitrogen, also apply fertilizer at 0.5 to I lb. nitrogen per 1,000 sq. ft. every 4 to 6 weeks.
 During summer, reduce fertilizer rates by 50%.
 Water thoroughly after fertilization.

-New varieties have improved resistance to diseases such as leafspot, stripe smut, powdery mildew, dollar spot, Typhula blight, summer patch and rusts.
+New varieties of bluegrass blend sod have improved resistance to diseases such as leafspot, stripe smut, powdery mildew, dollar spot, Typhula blight, summer patch and rusts.
 If broadleaf weeds need to be controlled with herbicide, the turf should be well established and in vigorous condition.
 Practically all insects that damage lawns can be controlled biologically or with insecticides.
 All information is based on average/normal conditions.
 Individual sites and situations may differ.
 Therefore, contact your local nursery or county Extension Office for more detailed information on specific maintenance questions.

-Stay up-to-date on the latest news from New England Pro Greens and Turf.
+Stay up-to-date on the latest news from New England Pro Greens & Turf.
 Follow us on Facebook and Instagram.
 Or sign up for our email list.
 If you’ve done business with us, we invite you to submit a review on Facebook or Google.